Flames004/Score-Board/README.md

 - Change the score required for the team to win the set.

-8. Update Scores.
+8. Update scores.

-- As the activity progresses, click on the score cells to update the scores.
+- As the activity make progress, click on the increase or decrease buttons to update the scores.

-9. Update Sets.
+9. Automatically sets update.

-- As the game progress with each sets, update them by clicking on the respective set cells.
+- As the game progress with each sets, they get updated automatically with respect of each team, player or participant.

 ## Upcoming Features